 When planning a Bangkok solo travel itinerary, it’s important to feel comfortable, get the most out of the city and ultimately see everything you want to see – since there’s no one else to please!
-Whether you’re taking the plunge with your first ever trip alone or are already an avid solo traveller, discover how to get the best out of Bangkok’s quirky cafes, world-renowned fusion food, buzzing Khao San nightlife and enchanting cultural spots.
-Travelling alone can be a daunting yet exciting experience, but travel to Bangkok alone, and you can experience the best of Thailand’s vibrant and friendly capital.
-From people watching to café hopping to museum tripping, here are my top tips on what to do in Bangkok alone; where to kickstart your trip, eat big, get the best snaps and and connect with others.
+Whether you’re taking the plunge with your first-ever trip alone or are already an avid solo traveler, discover how to get the best out of Bangkok’s quirky cafes, world-renowned fusion food, buzzing Khao San nightlife and enchanting cultural spots.
+Traveling alone can be a daunting yet exciting experience, but travel to Bangkok alone, and you can experience the best of Thailand’s vibrant and friendly capital.
+From people-watching to café hopping to museum tripping, here are my top tips on what to do in Bangkok alone, where you can kickstart your trip, eat big, get the best snaps and connect with others.

 Where To Café Hop

 What’s better than sipping a hot cup of joe at a beautiful Thai café?
-Bangkok’s café culture, brimming with positive vibes, feel-good instrumental tunes, tantalising aromas and delicious coffee, secures a spot as one of the top things to do in Bangkok alone.
+Bangkok’s café culture, brimming with positive vibes, feel-good instrumental tunes, tantalizing aromas, and delicious coffee, secures a spot as one of the top things to do in Bangkok alone.
 Try coffee with a cute twist at Pooltime Café.
 Share your cuppa with fluffy friends Bob, Apo and Yee Pun, three cuddly yet cheeky rescued raccoons living the life in Bangkok.
-The café interior mimics a public swimming pool setting and makes a great place for unique snaps; deck chairs, tiled floors, blue bun burgers and pink ombre milkshakes.
-Cafe service runs 12pm-8pm and Raccoon service runs 2pm - 6:30pm Tuesday – Sunday.
-If racoons aren’t your thing, head to ViVi The Coffee Place for top coffee and coconut cake.
-Take in the beautiful prime views of the must visit Bangkok attraction Wat Arun (Temple of Dawn) floating peacefully over the Chao Praya River from the café’s veranda.
+The café interior mimics a public swimming pool setting and makes a great place for unique snaps; deck chairs, tiled floors, blue bun burgers, and pink ombre milkshakes.
+Cafe service runs 12 pm-8 pm and Raccoon service runs 2 pm - 6:30 pm Tuesday – Sunday.
+If raccoons aren’t your thing, head to ViVi The Coffee Place for top coffee and coconut cake.
+Take in the beautiful prime views of the must-visit Bangkok attraction Wat Arun (Temple of Dawn) floating peacefully over the Chao Praya River from the café’s veranda.
 Check it out at sunset for an extra special solo experience.
-Open Monday to Sunday, 10am to 8pm.
+Open Monday to Sunday, from 10 am to 8 pm.

 Where To Eat Big

 Wondering where to eat alone in Bangkok?
 Try Sit and Wonder, a secret hideout tucked in the Thonglor district.
 It serves local food that’s authentic, delicious, cheap and generously served.
-Meals are less than 150 baht per person, and the juicy must-eat Bangkok dish of pad thai is well worth it.
-It’s open daily from 11am to 11pm.
+Meals are less than 150 baht per person, and the juicy must-eat Bangkok dish of Pad Thai is well worth it.
+It’s open daily from 11 am to 11 pm.
 If that doesn’t satisfy you, head for decadent dessert at After You which offers incredibly inventive, aesthetically-pleasing and delicious desserts to satisfy any sweet tooth.
-Basked in sunlight, the chilled Thonglor outlet has a cosy ambience and is perfect for some alone, self-loving, treat time!
-It’s open daily from 11am to midnight.
+Basked in sunlight, the chilled Thonglor outlet has a cozy ambiance and is perfect for some alone, self-loving, treat time!
+It’s open daily from 11 am to midnight.

 Where To Enjoy Art, Culture and History

-The Museum of Contemporary Art in Bangkok (MOCA) provides a great introduction to Thai culture, through painting, photography and sculpture, and is a must for any art lover.
-It has everything a world class art gallery should; natural light, well-spaced rooms and thought provoking, beautiful and stimulating art collections.
-Collections cover funny, political and social issues that the country faces, as well as religion, corruption, prostitution and the loss of traditional values.
-The museum is open from 10am to 5pm Tuesday to Friday (closed on Monday), 11am-6pm on weekends, and costs 180 baht for general admission, 80 baht for students and is free for visitors under 15 and over 60.
+The Museum of Contemporary Art in Bangkok (MOCA) provides a great introduction to Thai culture and is a must for any art lover.
+It has everything a world-class art gallery should; natural light, well-spaced rooms, and beautiful thought-provoking art collections.
+Collections cover political and social issues that the country faces, as well as religion, corruption, prostitution and the loss of traditional values.
+The museum is open from 10 am to 5 pm Tuesday to Friday (closed on Monday) and 11 am-6 pm on weekends.
+Entrance, costs 180 baht for general admission, 80 baht for students and is free for visitors under 15 or over 60.
 If the history of Thai art is not what you’re looking for, try The Jim Thompson House.
-Considered one of the top things to do in Bangkok, the museum showcases traditional, beautifully maintained Thai home design, décor, art collections and architecture.
-Jim Thompson was an American expat, former architect and silk entrepreneur who mysteriously disappeared, his former home is a fascinating jungly compound, open daily from 9am to 6pm and is located at 6 Soi Kasemsan 2, Rama 1 Road, close to the National Stadium.
+Considered one of the top things to do in Bangkok, the museum showcases traditional, beautifully maintained Thai home design, décor, art collections, and architecture.
+Jim Thompson was an American ex-pat, a former architect and silk entrepreneur who mysteriously disappeared, his former home is a fascinating jungle compound, open daily from 9 am to 6 pm and is located at 6 Soi Kasemsan 2, Rama 1 Road, close to the National Stadium.

 Where To Stay In Bangkok

 The off-beat and unique hipster hostel, Tales Khaosan, attracts everyone from digital nomads to enthusiastic backpackers.
-It’s at the the heart of Bangkok’s well-known Khao San Road; one of the best areas to stay in Bangkok.
-Wake up to a matcha or Thai Tea Latte at the Tales cafe and a community of locals, travellers, and expats!
-A rental space is available on 5th floor and 2nd floor; including a night-owl working space for those who work at night.
-Alternatively, stay at NapPark Hostel, a couple streets away from Khao San Road; great for both proximity and lower noise levels.
-Rooms have a traditional Thai vibe; white beds and sheets, with colourful with golden ornamental touches.
-There are all-female dorms available too, so perfect if you’re a Bangkok solo female traveller.
-Both hostels are within close distance to famous tourist spots like the Grand Palace and Wat Pho temple, both just 2 kilometres away.
+It’s at the heart of Bangkok’s well-known Khao San Road; one of the best areas to stay in Bangkok.
+Wake up to Matcha or Thai Tea Latte at the Tales cafe and a community of locals, travelers, and ex-pats!
+Rental space is available on the 5th floor and 2nd floor; including a night-owl working space for those who work at night.
+Alternatively, stay at NapPark Hostel, a couple of streets away from Khao San Road; great for both proximity and lower noise levels.
+Rooms have a traditional Thai vibe; white beds and sheets, with colorful with golden ornamental touches.
+There are all-female dorms available too, so perfect if you’re a Bangkok solo female traveler.
+Both hostels are within close distance to famous tourist spots like the Grand Palace and Wat Pho temple, both just 2 kilometers away.